rasoulmesghali/network_automation/README.md

 docker-compose setup:

 ```
-1- Have 2 CSR1000v virtual machine or real device with IOSXE17 or higher version
+1- Have 2 CSR1000v virtual machines or real devices with IOSXE17 or higher version
 2- docker-compose build
 3- docker-compose up
 ```